%

 Growth Drivers

-Abilene's population is growing at 1.8% annually — well above the US average of ~0.5%.
+Abilene's population is growing at 1.8% annually — well above the US average of approximately 0.5%.
 Rapid population growth is the single strongest predictor of sustained home price appreciation because it creates persistent demand pressure.
-More people need more housing, and new construction rarely keeps pace with demand in fast-growing markets.
-Higher-than-average local incomes ($63,735) support continued price growth as more residents can afford to bid up properties.
+That 1.8% growth adds roughly 900 new residents per year, each needing housing.
+Higher-than-average local incomes ($63,735) support continued price growth as more residents can afford to bid up properties and qualify for larger mortgages.

 Total Return Analysis

 Smart investors evaluate both cash flow AND appreciation.
 In Abilene, the 7.24% cap rate provides strong ongoing cash flow, while 2.7% annual appreciation adds an equity component.
-The strong cash flow here means your returns are mostly realized as income rather than paper equity — a more conservative and predictable return profile.
+The strong cash flow here means your returns are mostly realized as income rather than paper equity — a more conservative and predictable return profile that provides income you can reinvest or live on.
+The key question for Abilene is your time horizon: even a 3-year hold produces positive total returns thanks to strong cash flow.

 Sponsored · Want to analyze a specific property?
 DealCheck imports real listing data and runs the full analysis for you.